What to do in Dubrovnik Old Town? We made you a list of must-see attractions, events, and things to do in Dubrovnik.

 Medieval Dubrovnik served as King’s Landing, the capital of Westeros, probably most known for Cersei Lannister’s “walk of shame.”

-The Game of Thrones tour Dubrovnik is one of best things to do in Dubrovnik even if you are not a fan.
+The Game of Thrones tour Dubrovnik is one of the best things to do in Dubrovnik even if you are not a fan.

-On the Game of Thrones tour your guide will show you all the locations where the show was filmed including Red Keep, Walk of Shame stairs, Docks of King’s Landing, Littlefinger’s Brothel, Sept of Baelor, Farmers’ Market, Spice King’s Palace in Qarth, setting of the Purple Wedding, as well as many other locations.
+On the Game of Thrones tour, your guide will show you all the locations where the show was filmed including Red Keep, Walk of Shame stairs, Docks of King’s Landing, Littlefinger’s Brothel, Sept of Baelor, Farmers’ Market, Spice King’s Palace in Qarth, the setting of the Purple Wedding, as well as many other locations.

 You can even do your own walk of shame (or not)!
 There is a penalty for walking shirtless in the Old Town in the amount of 1000 HRK.
 If you think it’s worth it, go ahead!
 We won’t stop you.